 At its December 2017 meeting, the Board of Regents discussed a months-long process of stakeholder engagement and feedback related to the minimum instructional time required for State Aid.
-At its April 2018 meeting, the Board of Regents adopted an emergency regulation to reform the existing instructional requirement, which is based on 180 days with a minimum number of instructional hours each day, to 180 days with a minimum number of instructional hours each day, to 180 days with a minimum number of instructional hours provided over the course of the school year.
+At its April 2018 meeting, the Board of Regents adopted an emergency regulation to reform the existing instructional requirement, which is based on 180 days with a minimum number of instructional hours each day, to 180 days with a minimum number of instructional hours provided over the course of the school year.
 The proposed amendment also provides clarity around existing procedures relating to the scheduling of examinations, superintendent conference days, and extraordinary weather conditions.
 These revisions will provide school districts with maximum flexibility in providing instructional time for their students.
-However, based on public comment received during the comment period required under the State Administrative Procedure Act, the Department recommends making an additional change to the proposed amendment regarding the calculation of superintendents' conference days.
+However, based on public comment received during the second public comment period required under the State Administrative Procedure Act, the Department made an additional change to the proposed amendment regarding the calculation of superintendents' conference days at its June meeting.
+In addition, in order to ensure that the changes became effective on July 1, 2018, the Board of Regents adopted the proposed amendment as an emergency measure at its June meeting.

 It is anticipated that the revised rule will be presented for adoption as a permanent rule at the September 2018 Board of Regents meeting, which is the first scheduled meeting after expiration of the 30-day public comment period prescribed in the State Administrative Procedure Act for State agency rule makings and the permanent rule will not be effective until October 3, 2018.
-However, emergency action is needed at the June 2018 meeting in order to ensure that school districts are on notice of the revised rule prior to the 2018-2019 school year so that they can finalize their school calendars and complete any collective bargaining agreement negotiations needed to comply with the proposed amendment prior to the start of the school year.
+However, the June emergency action will expire on August 10, 2018.
+Therefore, emergency action is needed at the July 2018 meeting in order to ensure that the revised rule adopted as an emergency measure at the June 2018 meeting remains continuously in effect until it can be permanently adopted at the September meeting and to ensure school districts are on notice of the revised rule prior to the 2018-2019 school year so that they can finalize their school calendars and complete any collective bargaining agreement negotiations needed to comply with the proposed amendment prior to the start of the school year.